lifemikey/objectstorage-swift/connect-object-storage-using-winscp.md

 # Connecting to {{site.data.keyword.objectstorageshort}} with WinSCP
 {: #OSSWinSCP}

-All instances of this service are deprecated.
-Existing accounts can be used, but no new {{site.data.keyword.objectstorageshort}} accounts can be provisioned after **10 December 2018**.
+**Action Required: Object Storage OpenStack Swift is nearing the End of Support.**
-{:deprecated}
+{:important}

-{{site.data.keyword.objectstorageshort}} is a useful utility for backing up data and storing OS images.
-(For more information, see [Import an image](https://{DomainName}/docs/infrastructure/image-templates/import-image.html)).
 While most commonly, people access Object Storage by using its REST API, you can also use WinSCP to upload files to your {{site.data.keyword.objectstorageshort}} account.
 Use this information to establish connection.

  - Protocol - SFTP
  - Port - 22